-Effective Date: Effective for taxable years on or after January 1, 1960
+Effective Date: Effective for taxable years on or after January 1, 1960 second pass data and, therefore, cannot be separately identified.

 Description: Taxpayers may subtract from federal adjusted gross income, interest or dividend income on obligations or securities of a U.S. agency, to the extent that such income has been included in federal adjusted gross income.
 Federal law prohibits New York from taxing this income.